watsonwork/watsonwork-echo/README.md

 ## Project layout

-The example source tree is organized as follows:
+The sample project source tree is organized as follows:

 ```sh
 README.md     - this README